 - Insert fork steerer tube inside the frame’s headtube.

-- Insert 41mm bearing chamfer
+- Insert 41mm bearing chamfer down

 - Insert top headset assembly, then spacers and stem.

 - The last spacer or top spacer must be 3mm to 5mm higher than the top of the steerer tube to allow the top cap to compress the entire headset down.